-There are different conditions in pregnancy associated with high blood pressure:
+Different conditions in pregnancy associated with high blood pressure:

 Symptoms can occur a bit differently in each pregnancy.
 The primary symptom is elevated blood pressure during the second half of pregnancy.
 Some women don’t show any symptoms and are merely diagnosed by blood pressure levels that are high when they undergo an annual antenatal exam.

-- Oedema (swelling): usually physiological oedema of pregnancy decreases on taking rest but if the swellings are increasing even after rest it is suggestive of pre-eclampsia the swellings may also progress to the face abdominal wall vulva and whole body
+- Oedema (swelling): Usually physiological oedema of pregnancy decreases on taking rest but if the swellings are increasing even after rest it is suggestive of pre-eclampsia.
+The swellings may also progress to the face abdominal wall vulva and whole body

 - Sudden weight gain

-- Vision changes, such as blurred or double vision
+- Vision disturbances, such as blurred or double vision

 - Nausea or vomiting